DUNE-DAQ/daq-buildtools/docs/README.md

 ```sh
 dbt-create -n <nightly release> <name of work area subdirectory> # E.g., NFD_DEV_240213_A9
 ```
+You can also use `-n last_fddaq` or `-n last_nddaq` to build against the most recent _production_ branch, e.g., `NFD_PROD4_240213_A9`.
 To see all available nightly releases, run `dbt-create -l -n` or `dbt-create -l -b nightly`.
+Note also that you can leave out defining the name of the work area subdirectory, in which case it defaults to the same name as the release.

 If you want to build against a candidate release, run:
 ```sh